paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-505-office-of-the-chief-of-naval-operations.md

   (A) the officer has had significant experience in joint duty assignments; and

-  (B) such experience includes at least one full tour of duty in a joint duty assignment (as defined in [section 664(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section664/f&num=0&edition=prelim)) as a flag officer.
+  (B) such experience includes at least one full tour of duty in a joint duty assignment (as defined in section 664(f) 1 of this title) as a flag officer.

 (3) The President may waive paragraph (2) in the case of an officer if the President determines such action is necessary in the national interest.